olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 # [WhatsApp has E2EE, how about other platforms?](#other)

-Once we understand what E2EE means, when choosing a platform to communicate with your contacts, you may want to do an informed decision on which actually provides you with this sort of protection.
+Once we understand what E2EE means, when choosing a platform to communicate with your contacts, you may want to do an informed decision on which one actually provides you with this sort of protection.

 With dozens of instant-messaging platforms sprouting every year, it can be pointless to present a comprehensive list.
 The [network-effect](https://en.wikipedia.org/wiki/Network_effect) predates smaller ones and dictates which ones you will most probably end-up using.
 Because of this it is important to at least understand the posture of the most popular ones.